 I can’t believe that it took me ages to try out a roasted Brussel sprouts recipe.
 But a recent incident changed my mind forever and catapulted these “baby cabbages” into my Top 10 list of winter vegetables.

 You know, Brussels sprouts are one of those vegetables my family and me have omitted for a long time.
 Hey, there are so many other vegetables around we prefer, that passing on this “bitter veggie balls” didn’t really bother me.
 My mostly plant-based clean eating kitchen offers anyway a multitude of different fruits and vegetables throughout the week.

-I don’t know about you, but here in Germany Brussels sprouts are often served as side dish with roast goose.
-As none of us really enjoy goose the probability to eat Brussels sprouts in a restaurant tends to zero.
+I don’t know about you, but here in Germany baked Brussel sprouts are often served as side dish with roast goose.
+As none of us really enjoy goose the probability to eat these “mini cabbages” in a restaurant tends to zero.

 But recently something happened that turned my mind…

 When it comes to recipe inspirations or smart ideas in general, then Pinterest is my favorite place to go.
 Some weeks ago I spotted a recipe for “Bang Bang Brussels sprouts” by Lindsay Funston from delish.com that sparked my curiosity.

 Can you imagine that it was shared over 178,000 times on Pinterest since February this year.
 This kind of social proof was something I could not ignore.
 I had the strong urge to give this easy vegetable side dish a try.

 As inspiration I used Lindsay’s recipe with bang bang sauce and turned it to a clean eating recipe we could enjoy without guilt.
 Their recipe calls for store-bought chili sauce, but I made my own cleaner version instead.